-After six years of working to pass coverage of autism treatments under health insurance through both chambers of the North Carolina General Assembly, the Autism Society of North Carolina (ASNC) decided to take a new approach to the problem: ASNC came together with other North Carolina advocacy groups, professionals, clinicians, and insurers to work toward a set of agreed-upon recommendations to the General Assembly for providing coverage for Autism Spectrum Disorder.
+Background: After six years of working to pass coverage of autism treatments under health insurance through both chambers of the North Carolina General Assembly, the Autism Society of North Carolina (ASNC) decided to take a new approach to the problem: ASNC came together with other North Carolina advocacy groups, professionals, clinicians, and insurers to work toward a set of agreed-upon recommendations to the General Assembly for providing coverage for Autism Spectrum Disorder.
 The goal was to have an achievable, measured approach that would provide for a broad range of treatment options while assuring an annual benefit amount.
-We are pleased that the General Assembly passed SB 676 this session and on October 15, 2015, Governor McCrory signed SB 676 into law.
-The implementation date is July 1, 2016.
+Families and children cannot wait another year.

 What does SB 676 do?